 1 1/2 pounds High-Quality Chocolate, finely chopped

-Roll Finished Product into Dark Cocoa Powder or Toasted Coconut, or Jimmies rather than confectioners sugar
+Roll the finished product into dark cocoa powder or toasted Coconut, or jimmies rather than confectioners sugar

 Tried -n- True Tips:

-For the Holiday– Generously Sprinkle the top with Crushed Peppermint Candies as soon as the marshmallow is poured.
-Allow it to set for several hours, cut into small squares and dip 1 corner in chocolate.
-Makes gorgeous- delicious candies that melt in your mouth, literally.
+For the Holidays– Generously Sprinkle the top with Crushed Peppermint Candies as soon as the marshmallow is poured.
+Allow it to sit for several hours, cut into small squares and dip 1 corner in chocolate.
+This recipe makes gorgeous- delicious candies that melt in your mouth, literally.